IronCoreLabs/tenant-security-client-java/benchmarks/README.md

 installed.
 IronCore Labs hosts the Docker container on a publicly accessible container registry, so you can pull the image from there and run it locally.

+The TSP has a companion Docker container, the _Tenant Security Logdriver_ (LD) that runs alongside it in your environment.
+It is also hosted on the same publicly accessible container registry.

-In addition to the Docker container, you need a configuration file that specifies how the TSP should communicate with the IronCore Labs Configuration Broker and Data Control Platform, which work together to enable the end-to-end encryption that keeps all of the tenant KMS configuration information secure.
+In addition to the Docker containers, you need a configuration file that specifies how the TSP should communicate with the IronCore Labs Configuration Broker and Data Control Platform, which work together to enable the end-to-end encryption that keeps all of the tenant KMS configuration information secure.
 To simplify the process of running these examples, we have created a demo vendor and tenants that you can use for the examples; all the necessary